Samsung Galaxy S25: Dimensions

+Performance

 The Galaxy S25 series (except the FE model) is powered by the Snapdragon 8 Elite chipset.
 Unlike previous Galaxy S generations that used different chipsets by region, the Snapdragon 8 Elite is used uniformly across all global variants.
 Manufactured using a 3 nm process, the chipset features an octa-core CPU with two high-performance Oryon cores clocked up to 4.47 GHz and six efficiency cores running at 3.53 GHz.
 Its Adreno 830 GPU provides hardware-accelerated graphics and AI-related processing, enabling performance in resource-intensive applications.

 All models in the lineup feature a redesigned vapor chamber cooling system that helps dissipate heat produced by the chipset during heavy workloads.
-While select models share the same processor, the size and design of the vapor chamber differ by device.
+While select models share the same processor, the vapor chamber size and design differ by device.
 The S25 and S25+ use chambers approximately 15% larger than those of the Galaxy S24 series, the S25 FE has a 10% larger vapor chamber for cooling, the S25 Edge adopts a vapor chamber with a thinner and wider surface area, and the S25 Ultra integrates a chamber about 40% larger with additional material layers for heat dissipation.

+Connectivity

-The Galaxy S25, S25+, S25 Ultra and S25 Edge all offer the same eSIM functionality within each respective region.
+The Galaxy S25, S25+, S25 Ultra, and S25 Edge all offer the same eSIM functionality in their respective regions.
 International variants support dual Nano-SIM slots along with dual eSIM profiles.
 U.S. models include a single Nano-SIM slot with dual eSIM support, while Chinese versions retain the traditional dual Nano-SIM configuration without eSIM capability.